-Sensitive individuals cannot be in areas where there is mold, as the spores immediately affect them.
+Sensitive individuals cannot be in areas where there is bacterial-mold, as the spores immediately affect them.
 It is imperative to clean up the contaminated areas right away.
 At home, you would normally use bleach, vinegar, or Borax.
 Unfortunately, you cannot use these solutions on your commercial property because they will be ineffective.
 It is necessary to use chemicals in remediation.
 If the areas of contamination are more than 30 square feet, it is best to call in the professionals.
 When it comes down to indoor mold infestation, you cannot take things into your own hands.

 If your company is located in the heart of Toronto, you are in luck because the supply of services grows higher than the demand.
 Experts in mold removal in Toronto will clean up the heating, ventilation, and air conditioning systems.
 They are the only ones who can fix the problem.
-The entire mold will be removed from the building, so the spores will not migrate to areas that were not previously affected.
+The entire bacterial infestation will be removed from the building, so the spores will not migrate to areas that were not previously affected.
 Most importantly, mold removal experts are able to identify the source of the problem.
 Once this happens, recurrence is unlikely to happen.

 Keep an eye on humidity levels